August 16, 2022MAINTENANCE

 How Do You Maintain a 5-Star Hotel?

 It’s important to maintain an accurate log of your hotel maintenance activities.
-This includes records of maintenance activities to be performed, maintenance personnel responsible for completing the tasks, and when and how the tasks should be completed.
+This includes records of maintenance activities to perform, maintenance personnel responsible for completing the tasks, and when and how to complete the tasks.
 The logs should be easy to share and audit.

-Standard operating procedures help ensure maintenance tasks are performed with consistency regardless of the technician on duty.
-They also are used to onboard and teach new team members how to perform their assigned duties.
+Standard operating procedures help ensure staff and technicians perform maintenance tasks consistently regardless of the technician on duty.
+You also can use SOPs to onboard and teach new team members how to perform their assigned duties.
 SOPs keep everyone on the same page regarding safety audits, quality control, and maintenance protocols.

 Relying on paper records for asset management and work order assignment can result in the loss of crucial information.
 They are also difficult to update and share with others within the team and organization.
-Maintenance software such as Computerized Maintenance Management Software (CMMS) helps facility managers streamline maintenance activities and share information with team members in real-time.
-It also makes it easier to access historical asset data—dates serviced, money spent on repairs, technician hours logged—that can be used to inform budgeting decisions (more on CMMS in a moment).
+Maintenance software such as Computerized Maintenance Management Software (CMMS) helps facility managers streamline maintenance activities and share information with team members in real time.
+It also makes it easier to access historical asset data—dates serviced, money spent on repairs, technician hours logged—to inform budgeting decisions (more on CMMS in a moment).

 Many of today’s patrons value safety above all else.
-As such, hotel guestrooms, lobbies, and common areas should be cleaned and sanitized according to agreed-upon standards.
+Housekeeping staff should clean and sanitize hotel guestrooms, lobbies, and common areas according to agreed-upon standards.
 The best way to ensure compliance is to use CMMS digital checklists.
-With MaintainX, hotel workers can check-off cleaning procedures in real-time from the convenience of their smartphones.
+With MaintainX, hotel workers can check-off cleaning procedures in real time from the convenience of their smartphones.
 Maintenance managers have access to digital audit trails that show who cleaned what and when.
-As always, routine safety and cleaning procedures should be assigned for sprinklers, smoke detectors, swimming pools, and other potential safety hazards.
+As always, assign routine safety and cleaning procedures for sprinklers, smoke detectors, swimming pools, and other potential safety hazards.